 numerology (n.) “study of the occult meaning of numbers, divination by numbers,” 1911, a hybrid from Latin numerus “a number” (see number (n.)) + Greek -logia (see -logy).
 A correct formation would be arithmology, from Greek arithmos “number.”
 Related: Numerological; numerologist. – Etymology Dictionary

 In a nutshell numerology is the belief in divine, spiritual, or mystical connection or relationship between a number of series or pattern of numbers.
 They can be connected to an event or not.
 This has been linked with astrology, the paranormal, divination, and pseudo-science.

 And angels never draw attention to themselves.
 A true angel will always bring your attention to God.
-Any other spirit that doesn’t, belongs to the devil.
+Any other spirit (this includes spirit guides) that doesn’t, belongs to the devil.
 (1 John 4:1-3) We don’t pray to angels or seek them out.
 We pray and seek God!